godotengine/godot-docs/classes/class_tilemap.rst

 Node for 2D tile-based maps.
 Tilemaps use a :ref:`TileSet<class_TileSet>` which contain a list of tiles which are used to create grid-based maps.
 A TileMap may have several layers, layouting tiles on top of each other.

 For performance reasons, all TileMap updates are batched at the end of a frame.
 Notably, this means that scene tiles from a :ref:`TileSetScenesCollectionSource<class_TileSetScenesCollectionSource>` may be initialized after their parent.
+This is only queued when inside the scene tree.

 To force an update earlier on, call :ref:`update_internals<class_TileMap_method_update_internals>`.